ably/spaces/docs/react.md

 ### useCursors

-The `useCursors` allows you to track a member's pointer position updates across an application:
+The `useCursors` hook allows you to track a member's pointer position and provide an updated view for all members across an application:

 ```javascript
 // Subscribe to events published on "mousemove" by all members